|Chair Person||Rebecca Parsons|

 |2nd Vice-Chairperson||Andrew Penney|

 The Newfoundland & Labrador Section has 109 valued members.

 If you would like to become a member of the CIF/IFC, click here for more information.

 Sean graduated from the University of New Brunswick with a degree in Forest Engineering in 2003 and attained an Advanced Diploma in GIS from the Centre of Geographic Sciences (COGS) in 2007.
-Sean has worked as a tree planter for Irving in NB, an engineer for Western Forest Products on Vancouver Island, a GPS/GIS trainer and consultant in Atlantic Canada, a GIS Specialist with Parks and Natural Areas in NL and, now, as a Forest Engineer with the NL Forest Service.
-Sean is an RPF and PEng in NL.
-He has been a member of CIF since 2010.
-Sean hails from Stephenville, NL, and now resides in Corner Brook with his wife, four daughters and two dogs.
+His work experience includes JD Irving in NB, Western Forest Products on Vancouver Island, GPS/GIS trainer and consultant in Atlantic Canada, GIS Specialist with Parks and Natural Areas in NL.
+Since 2010, he has worked as a Forest Engineer with the NL Forest Service.
+Sean holds RPF and PEng designations in NL and has been a member of CIF since 2010.
+Sean hails from Stephenville, NL, and now resides in Corner Brook with his wife and four daughters.

 Cory is currently studying the Forest Resources Technician program at CNA in Corner Brook, with ambitions of pursuing a degree.
 Cory has worked as a vegetation control technician in Labrador, on resource road construction and deconstruction in Swift Current NL, and utility arborist work in Deer Lake.
 Cory hails from Conception Bay South NL, but currently lives in Corner Brook where he is attending school and volunteers much of his time to the Bay of Islands Search and Rescue Team.